paullepoulpe/master-thesis/src/07_Tools.md

 )
 ```

-The second api is enhanced with semantics about certain types and utility functions.
+The second API is enhanced with semantics about certain types and utility functions.
 In the following snippet for example it can recognize a value of type `List` and reify it locally.

 ```scala
 scala> &.currentScope